eclipse-kura/kura/_posts/doc/2014-11-04-serial-example.md

 the Browse button to select an appropriate place to save the JAR file on the local file system.

-NOTE: You will need to know the location where this JAR file is saved for the deployment process.
+{% include alerts.html message=" You will need to know the location where this JAR file is saved for the deployment process." %}

 ![]({{ site.baseurl }}/assets/images/serial_example//media/image2.png)